skylightio/skylight-docs/app/views/chapters/_20-skylight-guides.md

 You may have noticed that by default, we order endpoints by our patent-pending Agony-Detection Algorithm™.
 (Just kidding about the patent-pending bit.)
 We calculate how much agony your endpoint is causing customers by looking at response times and endpoint popularity.
 Using a combination of these factors, we determine which endpoint is having the most adverse affect on your users.

-<%= render partial: "note", locals: {type: "pro_tip", note: "To achieve the biggest gains in overall app performance, focus on improving your most agonizing endpoints.
+<%= render layout: "note", locals: { type: "pro_tip" } do %>
+  To achieve the biggest gains in overall app performance, focus on improving your most agonizing endpoints.
 For example, you might have one endpoint that has a problem response time of 800ms (not too bad!), but receives hundreds of requests per minute.
 You may have another endpoint with a problem response time of 2 seconds, but that only gets hit once or twice a day.
-Obviously, it is probably better for business if you focused on the response time of the popular endpoint, rather than spending precious engineering time on the admittedly-slower-but-less-used endpoint."} %>
+Obviously, it is probably better for business if you focused on the response time of the popular endpoint, rather than spending precious engineering time on the admittedly-slower-but-less-used endpoint.
+<% end %>

 #### Sorting